Richmond Bell Architects: Rebrand and Web Design

 Clear signposting throughout the site allows users to get in touch to discuss a project, whilst the sticky burger menu and navigation links enables users to navigate the site easily no matter where they are.

+To complete the visual identity, we produced a full set of professional headshots for the entire team.
 To ensure the images were in keeping with the new brand, we used soft lighting, contemporary angles and as many natural materials in the frame as possible.
+The images are professional yet approachable, presenting a unified team of experts and providing a personal point of connection on the company’s website and marketing materials.

 Results